Latest Release: v12.2.0 — Security patches, WEBP improvements | v11.2.1 v10.4.0 | Python 3.9 – 3.13 supported

 bash

-$sudo apt-get install libjpeg-dev zlib1g-dev
+$sudo apt-get update && sudo apt-get install -y libjpeg-dev zlib1g-dev python3-dev

 Step 2

-Install via pip
+Install via pip (Recommended)

-Install Pillow into your current Python environment.
+Installs the latest Pillow wheel into your Python environment.

 bash